JohnQuan-Cyber/Azure-Platform/README.md

 Week 2:

 Decided to create a few files (Enterprise.bicep files) to see if I can deploy the files through the CLI.
-It will be posted in a new branch called VSCode-Azure-CLI-Deployment
+It will be posted in a new branch called VSCode-Azure-CLI-Deployment.
+The start of this week we are learning how to dpeloy load balancers and have it function through the Azure Portal.
+As a challenge, I will be creating the biep files for them and verify the functionality for the files for fast deployment.